ViktorSalimonov/pylette/README.md

 # PyLette
-The websrvice for extracting dominant color from an image.
+The web-service for extracting dominant color from images.